Morava Airport: Lađevci Air Base

-The Lađevci Airbase (Serbian: Војни аеродром Лађевци/Vojni aerodrom Lađevci) is located at the airport.
+The Lađevci Air Base (Serbian: Војни аеродром Лађевци/Vojni aerodrom Lađevci) is located at the airport.
 Operated by the Serbian Air Force and Air Defence, the base is home to most units of the 98th Air Brigade, such as the 241st Fighter-Bomber Squadron "Tigers", 714th Anti-armor Helicopter Squadron "Shadows", and 353rd Reconnaissance Squadron "Hawks".
 The 98th Air Brigade also includes the 98th Air Defence Artillery Missile Battalion, 98th Air Technical Battalion and 98th Airfield Security Battalion.
 The airbase is equipped with a 2,900 m2 hangar.

 Reception

 The reception of Morava Airport from government officials has been overwhelmingly positive.
 In 2020, then-minister of transport Zorana Mihajlović declared the airport of "great importance" to central Serbia, and in a 2024 interview the mayor of Kraljevo Predrag Terzić stated "Morava Airport is exemplary this season – no queues, delays, ticket prices are affordable.
 For anyone who lives in central or western Serbia, not having to go to Belgrade to travel to the Montenegrin or Greek coast is a boon."
 During the airport's 2019 opening ceremony, President Vučić commented that the airport has "turned myth into modern reality" and that "the future of Serbia is in airports, roads, railways and factories".

-The airport has, however, also been heavily criticised, most prominently by Croatian aviation analyst Alen Šćuric who has called it "the largest fiasco in the history of the region" and "megastupid", but also by Serbian weekly news magazine NIN, which wrote it off as "closer to a governmental failure [..] than a promising investment".
+The airport has also been heavily criticised.
+Croatian aviation analyst Alen Šćuric has called it "the largest fiasco in the history of the region" and "megastupid".
+Serbian weekly news magazine NIN wrote it off as "closer to a governmental failure [..] than a promising investment".
 These criticisms focus on the discrepancy between the large amount of money invested in the airport (according to some calculations, upwards of 40 million euros, with opposition politician Miroslav Aleksić putting the figure as high as "hundreds of millions") and the perceived underperformance of the airport. Šćuric also pointed to alleged inefficiencies in the airport operations claiming that Morava employed significantly more people than other similarly-sized airports.